New Jersey State Laws

 While about 10% of the students in the New Jersey State Colleges and University system are not covered by health insurance from another source and need to purchase the sponsored plan, by offering a “hard waiver” policy and including the premium for the student health insurance on the term bill those students who are in need of the coverage are able to get better rates and can receive financial aid to help defray the cost of the insurance.

 We recognize that the approximately 90% of our students who are fortunate enough to have health insurance coverage and who may wish to waive are inconvenienced by having to go through the waiver process.
-We have made the process of waiving the insurance as easy and convenient as possible by having students complete the waiver forms at The College of New Jersey’s link at http://www.firststudent.com.
+We have made the process of waiving the insurance as easy and convenient as possible by having students complete the waiver process through the insurance company’s website.
 On behalf of your classmates who need the insurance, we thank you for your understanding that this slight inconvenience allows them to purchase affordable health insurance coverage.

 The Patient Protection and Affordable Care Act (Pub.
 L. 111–148) was enacted on March 23, 2010, and the Health Care and Education Reconciliation Act of 2010 (Pub.
 L. 111–152) was enacted on March 30, 2010.
 The two statutes are referred to collectively as the Affordable Care Act (ACA).
 The Affordable Care Act reorganizes, amends, and adds to the provisions of Part A of Title XXVII of the Public Health Service (PHS) Act relating to group health plans and health insurance issuers in the group and individual markets.

 The plan must comply with the requirements of the Federal Law under the PPACA.
 The requirements include:

 - 100% coverage without copayment or co-insurance for certain preventive services in network.

 - No annual maximum for essential benefits

 - Preexisting conditions for people under age 19 are covered.